-Dr. Arar is an associate professor and the Program Coordinator for the Department of Architecture at Ajman University.
+Dr. Arar is an Associate Professor and the Program Coordinator for the Department of Architecture at Ajman University.
 He was the head of DAE at Ajman University for five years (2007-2012).
-He completed his PhD study in the field of Urban Environmental Studies from Rensselaer Polytechnic Institute in New York, USA.
-He finished his Master of Architecture from California State Polytechnic University Pomona, Los Angeles, California.
-Dr. Arar has two Undergraduate degrees: Bachelor of Architecture and Bachelor of City and Regional Planning from University of Louisiana, USA.
-Before Joining Ajman University, Dr Arar was an assistant professor and the Head of the architectural Engineering department at Applies Sciences University in Amman, Jordan (1997-2001).
-Dr Arar has several publications his main interest is in Architecture, urban design, urban planning and built environment.
+Dr. Arar earned his Ph.D. in Urban Environmental Studies from Rensselaer Polytechnic Institute, New York, USA, and his Master of Architecture from California State Polytechnic University, Pomona, Los Angeles, California.
+He also holds two undergraduate degrees: a Bachelor of Architecture and a Bachelor of City and Regional Planning from the University of Louisiana, USA.
+Before Joining Ajman University, Dr Arar was an Assistant Professor and the Head of the architectural Engineering Department at Applied Sciences University in Amman, Jordan (1997-2001).
+Dr Arar has several publications, focusing on architecture, urban design, urban planning and the built environment.

 Tadao Ando's architecture allows users to experience various spaces based on the architectural vocabulary of geometry.
 However, his architecture is not only composed of geometry but also proportion.
 This paper aims to determine the theoretical proportions by analyzing Tadao Ando's housing projects.
 As a methodology, nine housing projects as case studies are selected and analyzed.
 The proportional value obtained through the floor plan analysis is compared with the proportionate value of the theoretical proportionality.
 The result showed that mass and room show proportional values close to theoretical proportional weights within an error range of ±0.1.
 In the case of mass, symmetrical spherical shapes having a similar spherical ratio (40%), an integer ratio (30%), and a root ratio (30%) are shown.
 A root ratio (48.8%) and an integer ratio (44.0) are shown.
 The golden ratio (6.0%) and proportional spheres have a similar spherical percentage (1.2%).
 In general, proportionality can be seen in his elevations.
 However, it was proven that there is proportionality in the house floor plan of Tadao Ando.
 Keywords: Tadao Ando, Houses, Floor Plan, Proportion, Golden Ratio